Home Services | Mortgage | CA Foreclosure Reports

 Foreclosure Starts Down Dramatically

-In Oregon, non judicial foreclosure activity almost came to a halt, with Foreclosure Starts down 80.6 percent from the prior month and down 93.9 percent compared to last year, most likely indicating a move to judicial foreclosures as discussed last month.
+In Oregon, nonjudicial foreclosure activity almost came to a halt, with Foreclosure Starting down 80.6 percent from the prior month and down 93.9 percent compared to last year, most likely indicating a move to judicial foreclosures as discussed last month.

 "We continue to see reports that there will be a wave of foreclosure sales after the election or at the start of the year,” stated Sean OToole, Founder & CEO of ForeclosureRadar.
 “The lack of Foreclosure Starts this month puts a nail in the coffin of this theory.
 There will be no wave of foreclosures for at least five months.
 The good news for investors and first-time buyers is that Foreclosure Sales have at least remained flat or slightly up, continuing to provide some opportunities in the meantime."